bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We have a unit test now, but Bazel does not know about it.
 Again we need
-Bazel to have the target in its object graph, and to do that, we need
+Bazel to have the target in its dependency graph, and to do that, we need
-to update the BUILD.bazel file.
+to update the `BUILD.bazel` file.
 The easiest way to do that is with Gazelle.

 Simply run: